-Effective October 1, 2015, October 1, 2016, and October 1, 2017 employees whose salary is less than the maximum rate of the employee's salary grade and who have completed at least twelve months of benefits eligible service at the University shall receive annual progression increases or annual progression bonuses (or a combination thereof) as set forth in the Progression Schedules in Appendix "A" of this agreement.
+Effective December 5, 2018, October 1, 2019, and October 1, 2020 employees whose salary is less than the maximum rate of the employee's salary grade and who have completed at least twelve months of benefits eligible service at the University shall receive annual progression increases or annual progression bonuses (or a combination thereof) as set forth below.
 An employee whose salary is at or above the maximum rate of the salary grade shall receive a pensionable progression bonus (which shall not increase the employee's base rate or be included in the calculation of any other benefits).
 Such bonuses shall be proportionally reduced in the case of eligible part-time employees.